 After your time at Put-in-Bay Winery, take a break for a hearty lunch at your choice of the many restaurants in Downtown Put-in-Bay.
 Then head over to South Bass Island’s second prominent winery, Heineman’s Winery, which has been famous for its island wines since 1888!
 Heineman’s offers a tour of its wine making process with a wine sample included.
 But the winery is also famous for its location right on top of the world’s largest geode, known as Crystal Cave.
 Your winery tour ticket comes with a tour of the sparkling cave, which has drawn tourists for well over a century.
 In fact, during Prohibition Era, tours of the cave and sales of non-alcoholic grape juice kept the winery running.
 Enjoy a wine flight on the patio and don’t forget to order the cheese platter for a snack!

-After your relaxing day on the island, it’s time to head back to the dock for the boat ride back to the mainland.
+After your relaxing day at the Put-in-Bay wineries, it’s time to head back to the dock for the boat ride back to the mainland.
 Depending on where you came from, board the ship back to Kelley’s Island and Downtown Sandusky or the one heading straight back to Port Clinton Once back aboard the Jet Express make sure to grab a seat on the top deck to take in the views!

 Your day doesn’t have to stop here!
 Gideon Owen Wine Company is located on Catawba Island, just a ten-minute drive from The Jet Express dock in Port Clinton and a 25 minute drive from the Sandusky dock.
 Drive responsibly, and enjoy one last hurrah at Catawba Island’s first commercial vineyard in over 100 years.
 Their delicious wines, full service restaurant and live entertainment are the perfect way to end your day on Lake Erie.